top of page

 3.3 Residence for job-seeking purposes for EU citizens

-The freedom of movement for workers also applies to applying for jobs.
+The freedom of movement of workers also applies to applying for jobs.
 EU citizens can stay in Germany for a period of up to 6 months to look for work (ECJ, judgment of 26.02.1991 - C-292/89 (Antonissen)).
 Under certain circumstances, this period can be extended (e.g. in the case of pregnancy, childcare, illness or if a specific job offer already exists).
-This applies in any case as long as it can be proven that a job is actually being sought (Article 14 paragraph 4 no. b of the Union Directive).
+This applies in any case as long as it can be proven that a job is actually being sought (Article 14 Paragraph 4 No. b of the Union Directive).

 3.4 Social benefits for EU citizens in Germany